Skip to content

 What Was the CX AI Toolkit?

-AI product tagging.
-Automatically categorise and label products based on images and descriptions.
+AI product tagging automatically categorises and labels products based on images and descriptions.
 Instead of manual tagging across thousands of SKUs, the AI suggests categories, attributes, and tags.
-Merchandisers review and approve rather than create from scratch.
+Merchandisers review and approve rather than build from scratch.
+I talked to a client running 40,000 SKUs who was spending two full-time people on product tagging alone.
+That’s the kind of problem this solves.

-AI product descriptions.
-Generate product descriptions from structured product data.
-Feed the AI product attributes (material, dimensions, features) and it produces customer-facing descriptions in multiple tones — technical, casual, or luxury.
-How useful is this?
-It cuts description creation time from hours to minutes for large catalogues.
+AI product descriptions generate customer-facing copy from structured data.
+Feed it product attributes (material, dimensions, features) and it produces descriptions in multiple tones: technical, casual, luxury.
+For large catalogues, this cuts description creation from hours to minutes.
+Neat win for any merchandising team.

-Bulk editing.
-Apply AI-generated content across hundreds or thousands of products simultaneously.
-Update descriptions, tags, and categories in batch operations rather than one product at a time.
+Bulk editing applies AI-generated content across hundreds or thousands of products at once.
+Descriptions, tags, categories, all in batch operations.

-The toolkit uses SAP’s Business AI foundation, which connects to large language models (including partnerships with OpenAI, Google, and Meta) through SAP AI Core.
-This means the AI capabilities are model-agnostic — SAP can swap underlying models as better ones become available.
+Under the hood, the toolkit runs on SAP’s Business AI foundation, connecting to large language models (partnerships with OpenAI, Google, and Meta) through SAP AI Core.
+The practical upside: it’s model-agnostic.
+SAP can swap underlying models as better ones emerge without breaking your implementation.

 What Changed with Intelligent Selling Services?

-Improved recommendation algorithms.
-Updated models with better cold-start handling (new customers with no browsing history), improved cross-category recommendations, and faster model training cycles.
+Improved recommendation algorithms with better cold-start handling (new customers with no browsing history), improved cross-category recommendations, and faster model training cycles.
+Cold-start was always the dodgy bit with ISS.
+Good to see it addressed.

-Real-time personalisation.
-Reduced latency between customer actions and personalised responses.
-When a customer adds a product to their cart, cross-sell recommendations update within the same session — not the next visit.
+Real-time personalisation with reduced latency between customer actions and personalised responses.
+When a customer adds a product to their cart, cross-sell recommendations update within the same session, not the next visit.
+That’s the kind of responsiveness shoppers now expect.

-Merchandiser controls.
-Better tooling for merchandisers to influence AI recommendations without overriding them completely.
-Set guardrails (minimum margin, brand priorities) while letting AI optimise within those boundaries.
+Merchandiser controls give the people running the store better tools to influence AI recommendations without overriding them entirely.
+Set guardrails (minimum margin, brand priorities) and let AI optimise within those boundaries.
+Smart approach.

 SAP AI Commerce: NRF 2024 → TodayJan 2024NRF 2024CX AI ToolkitpreviewMid 2024CX AI ToolkitGA release+ ISS updatesOct 202434K AIcustomersmilestoneNov 2025Gartner MQLeader 11thyear2027*100K AIcustomertarget*What shipped from NRF 2024• CX AI Toolkit (product content AI)• Enhanced ISS personalisationWhat's continued evolving• Joule integration across CX• Emarsys AI-driven automationSAP's AI commerce strategy has accelerated since NRF 2024 — most announcements are now in productionSources: SAP News (2024), Gartner MQ Digital Commerce (2025). *2027 target.